danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^diagram]: See Kate Crawford and Vladan Joler's essay and diagram "Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources," (2018) for a detailed explanation of this, <https://anatomyof.ai/>.

-[^Weizenbaum]: Joseph Weizenbaum, "ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine,"" *Communications of the ACM* 9, no.1 (1996): 36-45.
+[^Weizenbaum]: Joseph Weizenbaum, "ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine," *Communications of the ACM* 9, no.1 (1966): 36-45.

 [^Weizenbaum2]: Weizenbaum.
 “ELIZA*, 42.